TheEdoRan/next-safe-action/website/docs/safe-action-client/initialization-options.md

 ## `handleReturnedServerError?`

 You can provide this optional function to the safe action client.
-It is used to customize the server error message returned to the client, if one occurs during action's server execution.
+It is used to customize the server error returned to the client, if one occurs during action's server execution.
 This includes errors thrown by the action server code, and errors thrown by the middleware.

-Here's a simple example, changing the message for every error thrown on the server:
+Here's a simple example, changing the default message for every error thrown on the server:

 ```typescript title=src/lib/safe-action.ts
 export const actionClient = createSafeActionClient({